boysie123/octopus/README.md

 things you need to setup for this to work:

-On the linux VM with nide red and SQLite installed:
+On the linux VM with node red and SQLite installed:
 Create the database file and enter SQLite command prompt using:

 sqlite3 agile_rates.sqlite